Home » #Technology » Concurrency and Locking: Ensuring Performance and Integrity

 Concurrency and Locking: Ensuring Performance and Integrity

 In my 18+ years of building enterprise applications, I have encountered numerous situations where improper management of concurrency and locking in a database has led to failures in data integrity and performance.
 Proper handling of database concurrency and locking mechanism helps prevent issues like contention and deadlocks.
-In this tech post, we will explore best practices for avoiding deadlocks, selecting appropriate isolation levels, and more to maintain a robust and efficient database environment.
+In this tech concept, we will explore best practices for avoiding deadlocks, selecting appropriate isolation levels, and more to maintain a robust and efficient database environment.

 1. Row-Level Locking for Enhanced Performance